What Does a Car Warranty Cover?

 If you want maximum coverage, then consider buying an extended warranty.
 Extended warranties cover wear and tear and certain vehicle systems not covered by a basic warranty.
 Some drivers are willing to pay for the added peace of mind, while others are not.

 All new cars come with a 3 to 7-year warranty that provides basic protection against manufacturing defects and powertrain breakdowns.
-To cover more components, however, you’ll need an extended warranty, bumper-to-bumper coverage, or similar policy.
+To cover more components, however, you’ll need an extended warranty, bumper-to-bumper coverage, or a similar policy.